 Offence punishable by a fine

-Anyone who contravenes any of the provisions of this by-lay commits an offence and is liable to a fine and may have his or her camping permit revoked following a notice.
+Anyone who contravenes any of the provisions of this by-lay commits an offence and is liable to a fine.
+If applicable, they may have his or her camping permit revoked following a notice.

 For a first offense: